Criminal Defense Is All We Do – Put Over 100 Years Of Combined Experience On Your Side

 What is Domestic Violence?

 Domestic violence is defined as any pattern of abusive behavior used by one partner to obtain or maintain power over the other partner.
-It can take many forms — sexual, physical, emotional, economic, or psychological.
+It can take many forms — sexual abuse, physical abuse, emotional abuse, economic abuse, or psychological abuse.
 Domestic violence can also encompass other types of behavior, such as intimidation, humiliation, isolation, and threats.

 Domestic violence encompasses many different types of violent crimes, including: